PaulioRandall/p90/README.md

 		pre-processor after deciding existing tooling was too obese for my needs.
 		Refactoring reduced my solution to about 20 lines of code.
 It simply substituted named values like `$green` with whatever I configured `rgb(10, 240, 10)`.
-I've enhanced it a little and added a handful of utility functions for common use cases; that's it.
+I moved it to it's own repository, enhanced it a little, and added a handful of utility functions for common use cases.
 	</p>

 	<p>
-		It was so simple that I wondered why we drag around a plethora of CSS like languages with needless diabolical syntax.
-Because it's easier to use an overweight tool you know than invest effort in adapting to the new environment.
+		It was so simple that I started wondering why we drag around a plethora of CSS like languages with needless diabolical syntax.
+Because it's easier to use a cumbersome tool you know than invest effort in adapting to the new environment.
 	</p>

 	<p>
 		And why do slow complex transpiling when fast and simple value substitution can do the job.
-Let JavaScript handle logic, not a CSS mutant, because that's what JavaScript is designed to do.
+Let JavaScript handle logic, not a CSS mutant.
+That's what JavaScript is designed to do.
 You know, making use of languages we already know and hate.
 	</p>
 </page>